Enable SiteLock TrueShield and TrueSpeed

 - Log into your Customer Portal.

-- Click the shield icon, underneath Settings, across from the domain you wish to manage.
+- Click the shield icon, underneath Settings, across the domain you wish to manage.

 Step 2: Activate TrueShield and Get Your New DNS Records

 To activate TrueShield/TrueSpeed and get the new DNS records required for Step 3:

-- From your SiteLock Dashboard, click the Configure TrueShield icon:
+- From your SiteLock Dashboard, usually, a Configure pop-up would appear.
+Click Configure.